All New Kitchen in Lancaster, PA

 This project called for a complete re-do.

-- Firstly, the homeowners wanted to improve the work flow so two people could work in the kitchen at the same time.
+- The homeowners wanted to improve the work flow so two people could work in the kitchen at the same time.

-- Secondly, they wanted to replace everything in the existing kitchen.
+- They wanted to replace everything in the existing kitchen.
 As a result, worn out cabinets, countertops, backsplash and flooring were to be removed and updated.

 - They wanted easier access to items stored in their corner cabinets.

 - The existing space was dark.
 So, they wanted their new kitchen to be lighter and brighter.

 - The wall between the kitchen and dining room was to remain.